auth0-samples/auth0-angular-samples/Sample-01/README.md

-# Sample 02 - Calling an API
+# Auth0 Angular SDK sample

+This sample app demonstrates the integration of the [Auth0 Angular SDK](https://github.com/auth0/auth0-angular) into an Angular application created using the Angular CLI.
+This sample is a companion to the [Auth0 Angular SDK Quickstart](https://auth0.com/docs/quickstart/spa/angular-next).

-This sample app demonstrates how to call an API using the access token retrieved during authentication.
-It uses [auth0-spa-js](https://github.com/auth0/auth0-spa-js).
+This sample demonstrates the following use cases:

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.2.
+- Login
+- Log out
+- Showing the user profile
+- Protecting routes using the authentication guard
+- Calling APIs with automatically-attached bearer tokens

 ## Configuration